“When can I meet with you?”

 I am an in-network health insurance provider for Cigna, MHN, American Behavioral, and HMC Healthworks.
 Each insurance plan can vary; please contact your health insurance plan to verify that I am an approved in-network provider for your specific plan and what your deductible, co-insurance, and co-payment amounts are.

 “I have an Employer Assistance Program (EAP) benefit, can I see you?”

 I am a provider for HealthAdvocate West and Cigna EAPs.
 In order for you to use your benefits you’ll need to contact the EAP plan directly and request an authorization.

 “You aren’t contracted with my insurance but I still want to work with you.
 Is that possible?”

 Yes!
 There are a couple options.
 Your health insurance plan may provide out-of-network benefits.
 Call your health insurance plan to find out more about what out-of-network benefits you have and what are the costs.
 When using your out-of-network benefits you will be responsible for the full fee for session at the time of service.
 I will be happy to submit the claim directly to your insurance company on your behalf and they will reimburse you according to your out-of-network benefits.

 Another option would be choosing to pay directly for sessions.
 There are many reasons people prefer not to use their health insurance to pay for mental health treatment.
-When using health insurance there can be many limitations.
+When using health insurance there are some limitations.
 In general, health insurances require that the client meets medical necessity, which involves a mental health diagnosis.
 This diagnosis becomes part of your permanent treatment record.
 Health insurance can dictate the types of sessions provided (many insurances do not cover couples counseling) or how many sessions can be provided based on your diagnosis.
 In addition, when using health insurance I will be required to provide your health insurance with information about your services.
 For these reasons, you may decide that you want to pay directly for services.
-By paying directly for therapy, I have more flexibility to tailor services to your needs and address the issues that you want to focus upon.
-I am also able to respect your privacy to a much greater degree.
+By paying directly for therapy I am also able to respect your privacy to a much greater degree.